 - (i) The holder of a preliminary (tenure-track) appointment at the rank of Assistant Professor will be simultaneously considered for tenure and promotion to Associate Professor in the fifth year of the preliminary appointment at the rank of Assistant Professor.
 However, the holder of a preliminary (tenure-track) appointment at the rank of Assistant Professor may apply to be considered for tenure and promotion to Associate Professor in their 3rd or 4th years of service.
 Normal practice may vary from unit to unit.
 If a faculty employee applies for tenure and promotion in their third or fourth year of service and at the unit level Tenure and Promotion committee there is a negative decision, the candidate may withdraw their application without prejudice.
 If the candidate proceeds to the Faculty level, then the full process, including appeals, will continue to a final decision except as described in Article 10.6(k) for the Sprott School of Business. - (ii) Simultaneous consideration for tenure and promotion is undertaken at the unit (the Departmental Tenure and Promotion Committee) and at the Faculty level (the Faculty Tenure and Promotion Committee).
-At the University level, recommendations for tenure are assessed by the Provost and Vice-President (Academic) and recommendations for promotion are assessed by the University Promotions Committee. - (iii) In all cases letters from external referees shall be available for consideration for promotion to Associate Professor at the Faculty and University levels in accordance with the procedures specified at Articles 10.4(a)(iv)(1-4); 10.4(b)(iii)(1-4); or 10.7(b) as applicable. - (iv) Each candidate for tenure and promotion to Associate Professor will submit the names and contact information for three external referees to the Dean by July 1 of the year of application.
+At the University level, recommendations for tenure are assessed by the Provost and Vice-President (Academic) and recommendations for promotion are assessed by the University Promotions Committee. - (iii) In all cases letters from external referees shall be available for consideration for promotion to Associate Professor at the Departmental, Faculty and University levels in accordance with the procedures specified at Articles 10.4(a)(iv)(1-4); 10.4(c)(iii)(1-4); or 10.7(b) as applicable. - (iv) Each candidate for tenure and promotion to Associate Professor will submit the names and contact information for three external referees to the Dean by July 1 of the year of application.
 The Dean will likewise select the names and gather contact information for three external referees chosen by him/herself.
 Where these referees are academics, they shall hold or have held at least the rank of Associate Professor.
-Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file must be included.
+Where the referees are not academics, a justification for their inclusion and their ability to judge the scholarly merits of the file must be included. - (1) The list of names supplied by the candidate shall include a description of the qualifications of each referee, and of any previous interactions with the referee that might lead to a perception of bias in the referee's assessment of the candidate's performance in research and scholarly and/or creative activity.